 Pfring(Optional)

-If you are using pfring, be sure pfring is installed install properly.
+If you are using pfring, be sure pfring is installed properly.
 If so, you should see a zeek-pfring folder, and pfring folder

 [root@sensor] current# cd /opt/